ddev/ddev/docs/users/cli-usage.md

 ```
 _You can find more information on composer and how to use it [here](https://github.com/drupal-composer/drupal-project)._

-Now to start working with ddev.
+The next step is to configure ddev.
 Inside of your site's working directory, enter the following command:
 ```
 ddev config
 ```